 Tacos, Mexican mimosas, micheladas and churros are all included in Bodega Underground's Mexi-brunch.
-In the basement of the Crossley hotel is a Mexican feast oasis.
-For a 90 minute session indulge on five dishes, and bottomless drinks.
+In the basement of the Crossley Hotel is a Mexican feast oasis.
+For a 90 minute session indulge in five dishes and bottomless drinks.
 Available Friday, Saturday and Sunday, bookings required.

 Boozy Bottomless Brunch at Soul Soul, $79 per person

 Hidden gem Soul Soul cafe offers a 90-minute boozy brunch you don't want to miss.
-Tucked away in Carlton, enjoy any meal from the menu, complimentary chips for the table and bottomless drinks.
-Try the crowd favourite soft shell bao buns, or the stacked French toast with fresh fruit.
+Tucked away in Carlton, enjoy any meal from the Korean fusion menu and bottomless drinks.
+Try the crowd favourite soft shell crab bao buns, yuzu eggs benny or the stacked French toast with fresh fruit.

 All you can eat Korean at BBQ King, $39.90 per person